ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 class ApplicationConfigurationException(message: String) : Exception(message)
 ```

 Ktor provides two implementations.
-One based on a map (`MapApplicationConfig`), and other based in HOCON (`HoconApplicationConfig`).
+One based on a map (`MapApplicationConfig`), and other based on HOCON (`HoconApplicationConfig`).

-You can create and compose config implementations and set them at `applicationEngineEnvironment`, so it is available to all of the
+You can create and compose config implementations and set them at `applicationEngineEnvironment`, so it is available to all the
 application components.